MachariaP/CODSOFT/README.md

 Welcome to the Python programming internship at [CODSOFT](http://www.codsoft.in).
 In this internship, you will need to complete at least 3 tasks for successful completion.

+## Concepts
+This internship focuses on several key concepts that are essential for becoming proficient in Python programming.
+Understanding these concepts is crucial for successful project completion.

 ## Task 1: To-Do List Application

 ![](https://cdn.pixabay.com/photo/2014/06/15/18/43/slate-369426_1280.jpg)